 To stay abreast of current issues, each Ombuds receives a regular newsletter and access to Ombuds networks and resources through membership with the International Ombuds Association.
-Following migration to virtual ombudsing, we did some research on best practices for working with visitors in virtual environments.
-We also attended the following professional development meetings in 2020:
+The IOA is in the process of revising the Standards of Practice and Code of Ethics, and both Ombuds have been following and participating in the revision voting.
+Continuing virtual ombudsing that began in March 2020, we continue to seek best practices for working with visitors in virtual environments.